chrissuu/bleu/about.markdown

 <img class="profile-picture" src="{{site.baseurl}}/{{site.profile-picture}}">

-Hi, i'm **chris (jin) su**, a sophomore at Carnegie Mellon University in Pittsburgh PA.
+Hi, i'm **chris (jin) su**, a junior at Carnegie Mellon University in Pittsburgh PA.

 I enjoy a wide variety of topics, mainly: physics, mathematics, statistics, and the intersections between them.

 ### About this blog

-I think it's easy to read about an interesting problem or proof or idea and then do the ultimate disservice of not fully digesting it.
+I think it's easy to read an interesting problem / proof / idea and then do the ultimate disservice of not fully digesting it.
 The purpose of this blog is to document as many of the profound ideas I come across, as possible.

-The blog is (mainly) split into 3 categories of posts:
+#### **[Edit: 5/12/2025]**

-1. Non-rigorous
+When I made this blog in my freshman year, I wasn't sure what direction to take it in... should it be broad?
+Should it be focused?
+What should I talk about?
+I think part of the reason why I was hesitant to steer it in a certain direction was because I wasn't sure what things interested me.

-2. Rigorous
+Knowing more and having taken more classes, I have a better understanding about what topics excites me: complexity theory, programming languages, logic, and artificial intelligence.

-3. Random
+It's not very difficult to see how deeply interconnected these topics are: programming languages and logic both analyze the syntax and semantics of expressive languages, complexity theory analyzes the limits of computation when expressiveness is introduced to a syntax, and artificial intelligence is, broadly put, the study of exploiting computational efficiency to achieve "intelligence".

-The **"all" tab** of this blog has *almost all* posts.
-The exceptions being any posts with the "**random**" tag.
-The **dawn** tab of this blog has all non-rigorous posts.
-Likewise, the **dusk** tab of this blog has all rigorous posts.
-The last tab of this blog, **fav**, has some of my favorite writing as well as all miscellaneous writing.
-In other words, you can find all posts you can't find in **all posts** in the **fav** tab.
+I think for now, this is a healthy direction for this blog.

 ### Reach out!